AnthusAI/Cursor-Storybook-Artifacts/README.md

 ## How It Works: Your Development Environment

-The Cursor Storybook workflow uses two main tools:
+The Vibe Coding Workbench workflow uses two main tools:

 1. **Cursor**: An AI-powered code editor where you describe what you want to build
 2. **Browser**: Running three tabs: